Natzweiler-Struthof concentration camp: Operations

 On 23 November 1944, this camp with its small staff was discovered and liberated by the French First Army as part of the U.S. Sixth Army Group, on the same day that the city of Strasbourg was liberated by the Allies.
 Through 1945, Natzweiler-Struthof had a complex of about 70 subcamps or annex camps.
 (For the system of subcamps see List of subcamps of Natzweiler-Struthof.)

 Initial focus and later actions

 The total number of prisoners reached 52,000 over the three years, of 32 nationalities.
 Inmates originated from various countries, including Poland, the Soviet Union, the Netherlands, France, Nazi Germany, Slovene-speaking parts of Yugoslavia and Norway.
 The camp was specially set up for Nacht und Nebel prisoners, in most cases, people of the resistance movements.
 It was a labor camp and a transit camp, as many prisoners were sent to other Nazi concentration camps before the final evacuation.
 As the war continued, it became a death camp as well.
-Some people died from the exertions of the work they had to do, while poorly fed.
-Deaths are estimated at 22,000 at the main camp and the subcamps.
+Some people died of exhaustion from the work they had to do while starving.
+Deaths have been estimated at 22,000 at the main camp and the subcamps.